harrisonlab/sclerotinia_sclerotiorum/README.md

 # Sclerotinia_sclerotiorum
-Commands used fr the analysis of Sclerotinia spp. genomes
+Commands used for the analysis of Sclerotinia spp. genomes

 Sclerotinia sclerotiorum
 ====================